 Individuals who are considering a career in nursing should be thrilled to learn of the tremendous healthcare industry demand for nurses.
 As the average lifespan of Americans continues to rise, areas across the country are predicting a steady increase in the demand for nurses to meet their local population's needs.

-For example, as the Washington Post reveals, healthcare industry leaders are seeking to increase the enrollment rates in the fields of nursing, as many individuals are "Concerned that the average age of nurses is rising at the same time aging baby boomers are expected to increase the demand for medical care."
+For example, as the Washington Post reveals, healthcare industry leaders are seeking to increase the enrollment rates in the field of nursing, as many individuals are "Concerned that the average age of nurses is rising at the same time aging baby boomers are expected to increase the demand for medical care."
 Essentially, as nurses continue to age and retire, along with the general population, the field of nursing will continually demand more and more employees!

-Elaborating on these concerns, the Secretary of the Maryland Department of Health, John M. Colmers, reminds individuals that the current health care employee is constantly and inevitably moving closer to retirement.
+Elaborating on these concerns, the Secretary of the Maryland Department of Health, John M. Colmers, reminds individuals that the current healthcare employee is constantly and inevitably moving closer to retirement.
 For example, an estimated 43 percent of nurses currently employed at various Maryland facilities are planning to retire in the next few years.
 As a result, the current moderate shortage of nurses is expected to lead to a dire shortage in the future.

 A Testament to Need: Investing in the Future of Nurses